irinatu17/MyCookBook/README.md

 ---

 ## UX
-My main goal in UX was to built a website minimalistic in design, simple to use; where users can create their own recipes, view all recipes created by others, edit and delete their recipes.
+My main goal in UX was to built a website minimalistic in design, simple to use; where users can create their own recipes, view all the recipes created by others, edit and delete their recipes.
 The target audience for this app is anyone who has passion for cooking, wants to discover new recipes or needs to store their own recipes online.
 Creating modern, sleek and user-friendly interface with easy access to all information is the key to giving users feel of reliability, security and positiveness.
 With this in mind, I developed this app in a way that everyone can view all the recipes on the website, while only authors can make changes to their recipes.